Is our vacuum global in a 331 model with three triplets?

 Assuming $v_\chi, f\gg v_\rho,v_\eta$, the mass matrix (\ref{eq:M:h}) can be block-diagonalised.
 This yields

 at leading order.
 The masses of the heavy fields, to leading order, are

-The assumption $v_\chi, f\gg v_\rho,v_\eta$ corresponds to the alignment limit where the couplings of $125$ GeV Higs become SM-like.
-The Yukawa couplings of $h$ become those of the SM.\footnote{There is always a precence of flavour-violating couplings in the quark sector in non-sequential 331-models, but these tend to zero as $v_\chi\to\infty$.}
+The assumption $v_\chi, f\gg v_\rho,v_\eta$ corresponds to the decoupling limit where the couplings of $125$ GeV Higgs become SM-like.
+The Yukawa couplings of $h$ become those of the SM.\footnote{There is always a presence of flavour-violating couplings in the quark sector in non-sequential 331-models, but these tend to zero as $v_\chi\to\infty$.}